 Guidelines for Preparing Plans of Study

-Note: These instructions are for students in the Psychology Department's Clinical, I/O and CaBS programs.
+Note: These instructions are for students in the Department of Psychological Sciences Clinical, I/O and CaBS PhD programs.
 Students in the ABA MS program and the I/O non-thesis MS program need not prepare a Plan of Study as it is generated automatically by the department.

 Plan of Study Worksheet Instructions